bitcointranscripts/bitcointranscripts/tabconf/2025/merkle-trees-is-the-perfect-place-for-utxos:-floresta-as-a-chain-source-for-bdk.md

 ## Introduction

-Speaker 0: 00:00:00
+Luis Schwab: 00:00:00

 Hello guys, today I'm here to talk about Merkle trees, Floresta and BDK.
 I'm Luis, I'm a grantee from Bitcoin Dev Kit, based out of Brazil.
 So a little overview on BDK.
-We are a library with a set of crates for building `Layer 1` Bitcoin applications, mainly wallets, but you can build anything that touches on-chain.
+We are a library with a set of crates for building Layer 1 Bitcoin applications, mainly wallets, but you can build anything that touches on-chain.
 We care about blocks, transactions and how to retrieve them.

 ## An overview of BDK